 Interact with our analysis below to see how the difference between average full service rental rate differs amongst different transaction types and hover over the marks to see which amenities tenants paid most for.

-Dive deeper into this topic in our free whitepaper Do Austin Office Buildings with More Amenities Capture Higher Rental Rates?
+Dive deeper into this topic in our article Do Austin Office Buildings With More Amenities Capture Higher Rental Rates?

 - How does LEED certification impact Austin office rental rates?